huggingface/open-r1/README.md

 ## Reproducing Deepseek's evaluation results

+> [!NOTE]
+> The DeepSeek-R1 paper uses sampling with a temperature of 0.6, a top-p value of 0.95, and 64 responses per query to estimate `pass@1`.
+Below, we report the results from greedy decoding, which likely explains the small 1-3σ discrepancies between our results and theirs.

 ### MATH-500

 We are able to reproduce Deepseek's reported results on the MATH-500 benchmark within ~1-3 standard deviations: